evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 Operations are the base components of the Ethereum Virtual Machine (EVM) which allow the execution of the smart contract logic.
-When a developer builds a smart contract, the code written in Solidity, or Viper, is not directly interpretable by the EVM.
+When a developer builds a smart contract, the code written in Solidity, or Vyper, is not directly interpretable by the EVM.
 Before being able to execute the code in the blockchain, the contract has to be compiled via one of the available compilers, like [solc](https://docs.soliditylang.org/en/latest/using-the-compiler.html).
 The